-Welcome to my Home Page
+Welcome to my Old Home Page (You can find the new one here)

 - to develop fast and scalable algorithms for high-frequency computational wave propagation, i.e., algorithms with runtimes that scale linearly, or better, with respect to the number of unknowns, and that can be seamlessly parallelized;